Aeroraven/Aria/readme.md

 This repository partially reinplements the WebGL Ray Tracer (https://github.com/Aeroraven/Ray-tracing), which contains fatal mistakes.

-### License
+### License & Disclaimer

-This repository is licensed under AGPL-3.0 License, referenced models and textures are excluded.
+This repository is licensed under AGPL-3.0 License.
+Referenced models and textures are excluded.

 Licenses for referenced models and textures coincide with the license of original repository they belong to, or the license their author determined.